Kurzweil 1000 Expanders

 General: Many users report that the P1 connector on the power supply board is the root of many startup and other problems.
 (Especially the HX modules) (See also below)

 Common and running problems.
 Everyone reports that the P1 on the bottom side of the power supply board gets "cold" and fails to make a good connection.
 This is known as a 'cold solder'.
-The solder is grey and dull rather than shiny and bright.
+The solder is gray and dull rather than shiny and bright.
 With a soldering gun reheat and bond the solder.
 Don't touch or move the board while cooling (the cause of the cold solder).
 This may have been a production problem.
 Of the 11 modules I have, 3 have had P1 problems.
 This problem is sometimes so elusive that it appears to be any other problem.
-If something doesn't get better quickly I would resolder the P1 connector just because you have it open.
+If something doesn't get better quickly I would re solder the P1 connector just because you have it open.
 You may be pleasantly surprised!

 User report